cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 The Stepper component's counter is initialized to "0" by default.
 It also has a prop that can specify an initial count.

-Let's test that mounting the component in its default state has a count of "0".
+Let's write a test that verifies mounting the component in its default state has a count of "0".

 To do so, we will use a selector to access the `span` element that contains the counter, and then assert that the text value of the element is what we expect it